bbottema/webpack-typescript/README.md

 import ClassB = require('ClassB');
 ```

-**second**, to prevent TypeScript from throwing an error because it doesn't recognize `require` statements, we need to add an extra line on top:
+**second**, TypeScript will throw an error because it doesn't recognize `require` statements.

+> ERROR in /home/ubuntu/workspace/project/src/entry.ts<br/>
+> (3,15): error TS2304: Cannot find name 'require'.

+To fix this, we need to declare `require` on top

 ```javascript
 declare var require: any;